 The RVCPD is authorized by 110 ILCS 805/3-42.1.
-All Rock Valley College Police Officers have the same authority as city police and county sheriffs, including the power to arrest on sigh.
-RVCPD enforces all the laws of the state of Illinois, city of Rockford, and regulations of the college.
+All Rock Valley College Police Officers have the same authority as city police and county sheriffs, including the power to arrest on sight.
+RVCPD enforces all the laws of the state of Illinois and regulations of the college.